Male surfer inside a wave curl with buildings on shore in the background.

 A quiet oasis to surf and relax

-It’s hard to believe Sunset Beach is neighbour to the bustling, crowded Huntington Beach.
-The vibe here is oh so different from Surf City—a quiet community with 1.5 miles of coastline, you can take up space here on one of the widest beaches in Southern California.
+It’s hard to believe Sunset Beach is neighbor to the bustling, crowded Huntington Beach.
+The vibe here is oh so different from Surf City, a quiet community with 1.5 miles of coastline, you can take up space here on one of the widest beaches in Southern California.
 The beach is exposed to swells from both the north and south, meaning that surfers can often find good waves year-round.

 Parallel to the beach runs the “Green Belt,” 14 acres of green space where locals walk their dogs and gather with family and friends.
-Fix yourself a picnic or head to area fixture Captain Jack’s, which serves up a generous surf and turf in kitschy, cosy surrounds.
-Más información
+Fix yourself a picnic or head to neighborhood fixture Captain Jack’s, which serves up a generous surf and turf in kitschy, cozy surrounds.
+Read more

 Explore Sunset Beach Hotels